carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 {: .callout}

 In applying the bootstrap to clustering, we want to see two things:
-1. Will observations within a cluster will consistently cluster together in different bootstrap replicates?
+1. Will observations within a cluster consistently cluster together in different bootstrap replicates?
 2. Will observations frequently swap between clusters?